AzureAD/microsoft-authentication-library-for-js/lib/msal-common/docs/Accounts.md

 };
 ```

+## Account Identifiers

+The following `AccountInfo` attributes are used identify user accounts in authentication contexts.

+### homeAccountId

+When MSAL obtains an authentication response, it checks if the response includes client information.
+Specifically, MSAL checks for the presence of:

+* `tenantId` - Unique identifier of the tenant the client application belongs to.
+* `uniqueId` - Unique identifier of the user account within the corresponding tenant.

+When these two attributes are present, the `homeAccountId` attribute is built by concatenating them the dot-separated format `uniqueId.tenantId`.

+In cases where there is no `tenantId` in the authentication response, such as when using `ADFS`, MSAL looks for the ID Token claim `sub`, wchich identifies the "subject" the ID Token makes claims about and, if present, sets it as the `homeAccountIdentifier`.

+Finally, when the `sub` claim is not present in a scenario where `tenantId` is not available, the `homeAccountIdentifier` is set to an empty string.

+### localAccountId

+The `localAccountId` attribute is a tenant-specific identifier that is usually utilized in legacy cases.
+MSAL first looks for the `oid` claim in the ID Token from an authentication response and, if present, sets it as the `localAccountId` in the `AccountInfo object`.
+If the `oid` claim is not present, MSAL falls back to setting the `sub` claim from the ID Token as the `localAccountId`.

+Finally, if neither the `oid` or `sub` claim is present in the ID Token claims, `localAccountId` will be undefined in the `AccountInfo` object.

 ## Account retrieval APIs

 * Both `msal-browser` and `msal-node` provide their own implementations of the following public APIs: